6 Human Resource Skills that Boost Employee Engagement

 Disengaged and unmotivated employees cost businesses anywhere between $450 and $550 billion each year!
 That statistic alone should motivate any organization to take employee engagement seriously.

 HR departments should, therefore, have an employee engagement strategy as a core pillar.
+Understanding the components of employee engagement is crucial for developing successful employee engagement programs.
 Besides, without employee engagement, there's no unity of purpose.
 Without purpose, it's difficult to achieve set business goals.

-The article will discuss a few ways to boost employee engagement.
+This article will discuss a few ways to boost employee engagement and provide engagement ideas for employees.
 Let’s dive in!

 Paying Attention to the Little Things

-HR managers need to pay attention to surrounding details.
+HR managers need to pay attention to the surrounding details.
 Knowing what is happening within the workspace can help them plan and avoid unfavorable working conditions.
-Paying attention to detail extends to areas such as the recruitment process.
+Paying attention to detail extends to areas such as the recruitment process and employee onboarding.

 You see, a wrong hire can negatively affect the morale and productivity of the whole team.
 Knowing hiring skills will help HR managers bring in the right talent.
 This will lead to higher long-term employee engagement.
-But, it would be even better if they bring in qualified candidates that also align with the company culture and values.
+But, it would be even better if they bring in qualified candidates who also align with the corporate values and company mission.

 One of the biggest challenges companies face today is retaining their top talent after hiring them.
 That could be attributed partly to the mindset that a signed contract guarantees a new employee’s loyalty to the company—failure to retain top talent results in higher hiring and training costs.

 HR managers should be continuously looking to improve the onboarding experience.
-Onboarding new employees at a company should be a strategic process.
-It should ensure that the new hire has all the tools to perform their job correctly.
+The company's onboarding process should be a strategic process.
+Effective onboarding training should ensure that the new hire has all the tools to perform their job correctly.
 They should confirm that they can operate the CRM, shift management software, and other tools used by the organization.
 But of course, the onboarding experience is more than just initial training.

-It’s a win win.
+It’s a win-win.
 There’s a clear business and employee benefit.
-That’s why it’s worth going the extra mile.
+That’s why it’s worth going the extra mile in developing successful strategic onboarding strategies.

 A negative onboarding process, or none at all, will make an employee feel lost.
 They will also lack motivation or feel unprepared to perform in their new role.
 HR managers should ensure that a new hire gets a positive experience from day one.
-That’s essential if you’re serious about improving employee engagement.
+That’s essential if you’re serious about improving employee engagement and productivity.

-HR managers should consider rewarding employees for applying their skills in areas over and above their job descriptions.
+HR managers should consider rewarding employees for applying their skills in areas beyond their job descriptions.
 Over the years, employees have gradually realized their leverage on compensation.
 This has led to more prospective employees researching a company's benefits and perks before making important career choices.

 HR managers with requisite human resources skills will drive their companies towards offering appealing and modern benefits and perks.
-This way, they don't only attract top talent, but they retain it as well.
+This way, they not only attract top talent, but they retain it as well.

-Health and wellness programs have also become an integral part of compensation strategies.
+Employee well-being programs have also become an integral part of compensation strategies.
 For example, given the changes that came with the pandemic, companies are moving towards helping their employees cope with these changes and have adjusted their benefits strategies accordingly.
-For example, more companies now offer remote mental health services to their employees.
+For example, more companies now offer remote mental health services and wellness programs to their employees.

-HR managers should ask for input from the employees to craft a tailored compensation strategy that also considers the work life balance.
+HR managers should ask for input from the employees to craft a tailored compensation strategy that also considers the work-life balance.
 It's essential to have such conversations in the workplace.
 When done well, the compensation strategy is a way of nurturing trust in the workplace.
-It will boost employee performance.
+It will boost employee performance and job satisfaction.

 If a top-performing employee is into photography as a hobby, for instance, you can reward them with a gift card from Shotkit.
 Such a personalized reward shows that the HR manager knows the team well.
 Employees will want to stay on if they know they are valued within the company.

-To remain competitive, HR managers should also consider market trends on compensation.
+To remain competitive, HR managers should also consider market trends on compensation and flexible work arrangements.

 Any company will grow as far as its employees are willing to grow.
 If employees are not motivated to learn and develop, then the business will stagnate.
 Professional growth helps employees find new ways of doing things and opens them up to new opportunities within your business.

 Companies can build tailored learning and development models to enhance human resources skills.
-By analyzing and addressing training needs, they can create new business capabilities.
+By analyzing and addressing training needs, they can create new business capabilities and foster continuous learning.

 HR managers should be invested in the professional development of employees.
-Professional growth is essential, and it gives the employees a sense of community and progression.
+Career development is essential, and it gives employees a sense of community and progression.
 If employees feel stuck in a dead-end job, your learning and development team should help them identify skills that will help them proceed to the next level.

 Ask the employees what professional development programs they are interested in.
 Build on that employee feedback to deliver opportunities for employees that will motivate instead of burden them.

 Also, consider employees' schedules to avoid burnout and distractions.
-The learning process should be exciting.
+The learning process should be exciting and contribute to overall employee engagement.

 Leaders should be able to motivate and inspire instead of causing fear or stifling growth.
 Not everyone can lead, but those chosen to lead should do a great job.
 Good HR managers should show strong leadership qualities that promote growth and development.